cs-fullstack-master/reflections-journal-project-3-dotnet/README.md

-# Reflections journal project - (Phase 3) Combining your original HTML/CSS/JavaScript content and C# classes to create a fullstack version of your Reflections Journal
+# Reflections journal project - (Phase 3)

+Leveraging your original HTML/CSS/JavaScript content and C# classes to create a fullstack MVC version of your Reflections Journal

 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 3: Fullstack refactor with backend Persistence of Journal Entries using the MVC pattern